-Students will be able to create programs of study in areas such as computer-mediated communication, visual rhetoric, digital culture, electronic communication across the curriculum, media and technology policy, textual mediation, digital literacy, and online information design.
-Graduates will help meet the increasing national demand for faculty with technology specializations to teach and lead programs in areas such as writing and speaking across the curriculum, organizational communication, technical communication, and media studies.
+Students can create programs of study in areas such as computer-mediated communication, visual rhetoric, digital culture, electronic communication across the curriculum, media and technology policy, textual mediation, digital literacy, and online information design.
+Graduates will help meet the increasing national demand for faculty with technology specializations to teach and lead programs in areas such as writing and speaking across the curriculum, organizational and interpersonal communication, composition studies, technical communication, rhetorical studies, and media studies.
 Industry and government also need professionals to conduct research, manage development, and analyze policy in the uses and applications of new communication technologies.